Cosmic Voids in GAN-Generated Maps of Large-Scale Structure: Introduction

 From the standpoint of large-scale structure theory, gigaparsec-scale simulations are required in order to determine whether $\Lambda$CDM is able to successfully reproduce the largest structures in the universe.
 While Gpc-scale N-body mock catalogs do exist (e.g., \citealt{kim2011new}, \citealt{Indra}), the largest voids are so rare that only a few dozen of these objects are found within a single Gpc-scale simulation.
 N-body simulations of this size are computationally expensive to run, making it challenging to use these types of mock catalogs to fully investigate the statistics of the largest voids in $\Lambda$CDM universes.
 In order to make progress on the theoretical properties of the largest voids, it would be helpful to be able to use a modeling technique that is capable of quickly producing independent, novel catalogs of large-scale structure.
 One technique that may prove advantageous for such applications is the use of Generative Adversarial Networks (GANs).

-GANs originate within the deep learning community and they have already begun to demonstrate their usefulness for astrophysical applications.
-For example, \cite{rodriguez2018fast} used GANs to generate novel 2D images of large-scale structure up to scales of $500 h^{-1}$Mpc.
-Similarly, \cite{feder2020nonlinear} and \cite{curtis2020fast} showed that GANs are capable of generating novel 3D density maps of the large-scale structure on megaparsec scales. \cite{kodi2020super} experimented with the optimization of a network architecture that could generate 3D density maps in boxes with sidelength $500h^{-1}$Mpc.
-In addition, \cite{mustafa2019cosmogan} used GANs to produce novel weak lensing convergence maps, \cite{schawinski2017generative} used GANs to recover features in Hubble Space Telescope images beyond the deconvolution limit, \cite{gan2021seeinggan} demonstrated the ability to eliminate the effects of seeing on images obtained with the Subaru telescope, and \cite{zingales2018exogan} showed that GANs can be used to retrieve the spectra of exoplanet atmospheres (allowing computationally expensive Bayesian analyses to be bypassed).
+GANs have already begun to demonstrate their usefulness for astrophysical applications.
+For example, \cite{rodriguez2018fast}, \cite{curtis2020fast}, \cite{feder2020nonlinear}, and \cite{kodi2020super} used GANs to produce novel images of the large-scale structure of the universe.
+In addition, \cite{mustafa2019cosmogan} used GANs to generate novel weak lensing convergence maps.
+Further, \citealt{schawinski2017generative}, \cite{zingales2018exogan}, and \citealt{gan2021seeinggan} trained GANs to map observational data to either super-resolved data or denoised data, allowing computationally expensive Bayesian analyses to be bypassed in some cases.

+In order for GANs to develop into computationally inexpensive alternatives to enormous, Gpc-scale N-body simulations, their efficacy in reproducing large-scale structure statistics must first be tested on smaller, more typical N-body simulations.
+Generally, the first assessment of GAN performance is a visual examination of the model's outputs (i.e., `by-eye' inspection of the outputs).
+This is then followed by comparisons of lower-order and higher-order statistics for a generated sample and the training set.
+In the context of studies that use GANs to reproduce large-scale structure, lower-order statistics would include matter power spectra and/or mass density histograms (see, e.g., \citealt{rodriguez2018fast}, \citealt{feder2020nonlinear}).
+Higher-order statistics would include Minkowski functionals such as those used by \cite{mustafa2019cosmogan} to assess their weak lensing convergence maps.